terrimporter/MetaWorks/README.md

 ## Tutorial

 We have provided a small set of COI paired-end Illumina MiSeq files for this tutorial.
 These sequence files contain reads for several pooled COI amplicons, but here we will focus on the COI-BR5 amplicon (Hajibabaei et al., 2012, Gibson et al., 2014).
+Same as the quickstart above, but with additional instructions here if needed.

 **Step 1.
 Prepare your environment for the pipeline.**